-For a known absence due to military duty, jury duty, or other legal requirement, you must give me notice as soon as feasible and prior to the absence if it will require missing an exam.
-If you don't miss an exam, I don't need to know why you were gone unless you wish to tell me.
-Also, documentation Show all work.
-Use correct notation.
-Give exact answers unless otherwise noted.
-Minnesota State University Moorhead is a caring community promising all students the opportunity to discover their passions, the rigor to develop intellectually and the versatility to shape a changing world.

-will be required for a makeup exam to be graded.
-For an absence due to an official university activity, you must give me written notice at least two weeks prior to the absence, as per university policy (see http://web.mnstate.edu/sthandbook/policiesprocedures/studentabsence.cfm), for a makeup exam.
+For a known absence due to military duty, jury duty, or other legal requirement, you must give me notice as soon as feasible and prior to the absence if it will require missing a quiz or exam.
+If you don't miss a quiz or exam, I don't need to know why you were gone unless you wish to tell me.
+Also, documentation will be required for a makeup to be graded.
+For an absence due to an official university activity, you must give me written notice at least two weeks prior to the absence, as per university policy (see http://web.mnstate.edu/sthandbook/policiesprocedures/studentabsence.cfm), for a makeup.
 I feel it is necessary to point out that relatively few faculty members or coaches remember to provide this notice in that time frame, but it is up to you to remind them, since insufficient notice will be your problem, not theirs.
 For an absence due to personal reasons such as illness or family emergencies, you should notify me as soon as feasible, before the absence in most cases.
-In order for a makeup exam to be graded, written documentation of the reason for the absence will be required.
+In order for a makeup to be graded, written documentation of the reason for the absence will be required.
 Examples are: a note from the doctor saying you were seen (it does not have to say what you were seen for), a copy of the police report for a minor car accident, funeral program or obituary, etc..
 In the case of a funeral, if your relationship is not clear, I may ask you to write a sentence explaining the relationship and sign it.

-Absences due to family vacations, reunions, weddings, etc., are not excused absences unless you inform me of them by Wednesday, September 4.
+Absences due to family vacations, reunions, weddings, etc., are not excused absences unless you inform me of them by Tuesday, September 3.
 Otherwise, I expect you to schedule such events around your class schedules if they come up during the semester, especially since the exam dates are already set.